polterguy/lizzie/README.md

 and Functions.
 This allows you to write stuff such as for instance.

 ```
+event(incoming_phone as phone)
   if phone is from Countries.Australia
     if DateTime.Now.Time is more_than '16:00' or DateTime.Now.Time is less_than '08:00'
       transfer_to(phone) AnsweringMachine.Sales.English
     else
       transfer_to(phone) Departments.Sales.English
 ```

+The above is just an example ...

 ## poetic.lambda